mzy2240/ESA/docs/rst/overview.rst

-Overview
+ESA Overview
 ============
+Please see :ref:`about-simauto` for a description of SimAuto as well as for links to PowerWorld's documentation.

 When using ESA, you'll likely only use a single class: ``SAW``, which is short for SimAuto Wrapper.
-After you've installed the esa package (refer to the installation section of this documentation), you'll import the ``SAW`` class like so:
+After you've installed the esa package (refer to :ref:`installation`), you'll import the ``SAW`` class like so:

 .. code-block:: python